Prince-Bishopric of Augsburg: Medieval period

 After the death of Eberhard II (1404–1413), a quarrel arose in 1413 because the city of Augsburg declined to recognize the lawful bishop, Anselm von Nenningen (1413–1423), and set up in opposition Friedrich von Grafeneek who had been presented by Emperor Sigismund.
 This trouble was settled by Pope Martin V, who compelled both bishops to resign, and on his own authority replaced them by Peter von Schauenberg, Canon of Bamberg and Würzburg (1423–1469).
 Peter was endowed by the Pope with extraordinary faculties, made cardinal and legate a latere for all Germany.
 He worked with zeal and energy for the reformation of his diocese, held synods and made episcopal visitations in order to raise the decadent moral and intellectual life of the clergy; he restored the discipline and renewed the fallen splendor of many monasteries, canonries and collegiate churches.
 He completed the rebuilding of the cathedral in Gothic style, consecrated it in 1431 and in 1457 laid the cornerstone of the new church of SS Ulrich and Afra.

 Succeeding prelates carried on the reformation of the diocese with no less solicitude and zeal.
 Among them were John II, Count of Werdenberg (1469–1486), tutor to the emperor's son, afterwards Emperor Maximilian I, who convened a synod in Dillingen, and encouraged the recently invented art of printing; Friedrich von Zollern (1486–1505) pupil of the great preacher Geiler of Kaysersberg, and founder of a college in Dillingen, who held a synod in the same city, promoted the printing of liturgical books, and greatly enriched the possessions of the diocese; Henry IV of Lichtenau (1505–1517), a great friend and benefactor of monasteries and of the poor, and patron of the arts and sciences.

 During the episcopate of these bishops, Augsburg acquired, through the industry of its citizens, a worldwide commerce.
-Some members of its families, e.g. the Fuggers and the Welsers, were the greatest merchants of their time; they lent large sums of money to the emperors and princes of Germany, conducted the financial enterprises of the papacy, and even extended their operations to the newly discovered continent of America.
-Among the citizens of Augsburg famous at that time in literature and art were the humanist Conrad Peutinger; the brothers Bernard and Conrad Adelmann von Adelmannsfelden; Matthäus Lang von Wellenburg, secretary to Emperor Frederick III, and later Cardinal and Archbishop of Salzburg; the distinguished painters Hans Holbein the Elder, Burgkmair and others.
+Some members of its families, e.g. the Fuggers and the Welsers, were great merchants of their time; they lent large sums of money to the emperors and princes of Germany, conducted the financial enterprises of the papacy, and extended their operations to the newly discovered continent of America.
+Among these citizens of Augsburg famous at that time in literature and art were the humanist Conrad Peutinger; the brothers Bernard and Conrad Adelmann von Adelmannsfelden; Matthäus Lang von Wellenburg, secretary to Emperor Frederick III, and later Cardinal and Archbishop of Salzburg; the distinguished painters Hans Holbein the Elder, Burgkmair and others.
 With wealth, however, came a spirit of worldliness and cupidity.
-Pride and a super-refinement of culture furnished the rank soil in which the impending religious revolution was to find abundant nourishment.
+Pride and a refinement of culture furnished the soil in which the impending religious revolution was to find nourishment.